nathankurt/k8s-cert/notes/core-concepts.md

 ```
 * create template section under spec to provide a part template to be used by the replication controller
-  * move all the contents of the pod-defintion file except for the first few lines and put it in the rc-defintion file
+  * move all the contents of the pod-definition file except for the first few lines and put it in the rc-definition file
   * Replication controller is parent, pod definition is child
   * for replica count, add replicas tag to spec and input the number of replicas you'll need under it.
   * then run `kubectl create -f rc-definition.yml`